abacon/resume/resume.markdown

 - Configured and set-up servers, computer labs, and faculty machines.
 - Developed documentation for server and lab configurations.
-- Wrote scripts to simply and improve aspects of the account creation and maitenence procceses.
+- Simplified the account creation and maitenence processes for the computer science labs by writing a collection of scripts.

 ## Additional Experience